Land-based greenhouse gas emissions and removals

 How this indicator was calculated

-Note: Wildfire emissions and removals are divided in 2 categories, (1) wildfire – immediate and (2) post wildfire.
-Wildfire – immediate includes emissions from trees and soils from the burning of wildfires.
+Note: Wildfire emissions and removals are divided in 2 categories, (1) wildfire – immediate emissions and (2) post wildfire.
+Wildfire – immediate emissions include emissions from trees and soils from the burning of wildfires.
 Post wildfire includes emissions released by the decay of dead trees and soil organic matter and removals related to forest regeneration.
 Insect disturbances include emissions from the decay of organic matter and removals from natural regeneration.
-Data are accurate to 2 significant figures in accordance with Part III Annex 8 of the National Inventory Report.
-Net exchange is calculated by subtracting removals from emissions.

 Natural disturbances are an important factor in determining whether forests remove or release GHGs each year.
-These disturbances result in immediate emissions such as from the burning of trees, as well as post-disturbance emissions and removals.
+These disturbances contribute to immediate emissions (for example, from the burning of trees), as well as post-disturbance emissions and removals.
 Post-disturbance emissions are from the gradual decay of dead organic matter.
 Post-disturbance removals are related to the natural regeneration and regrowth of forests.

 The variability in emissions and releases from natural disturbances can vary greatly from year to year.
-For example, emissions from managed lands were lower in 2016 than in adjacent years because of the smaller area burned.Footnote 4 However, since the mid-2000s, emissions from wildfires and insect disturbances have generally been increasing.
+For example, emissions from managed lands were lower in 2020 than in adjacent years because of the smaller area burned.Footnote 5 However, since the mid-2000s, emissions from wildfires and insect disturbances have generally been increasing.
+Severe insect infestations in the early 2000s are having an effect on today's net GHG exchange and are expected to influence GHG emissions over the next few decades.

 About the indicator